Brandon, Florida: County fair

-The Hillsborough County Fairgrounds sits on the west side of Brandon on SR 60.
+The Hillsborough County Fairgrounds sit on the west side of Brandon on SR 60.
 In 2011–2012, the Hillsborough County Fair made its permanent home here on a plot of land on a rural part of State Road 60.
 Throughout the years, the fair was held at various locations.
-The Fair takes place from October 16–20.

 Brandon Regional Library

-The Brandon Regional Library is a two-story library in Brandon that caters to the communities of Brandon, Valrico, and Lithia.
+The Brandon Regional Library, a two-story library, caters to the communities of Brandon and Lithia.
 It is a branch of the Tampa–Hillsborough County Public Library System.
-It opened at its current location on March 10, 1991, and the building is approximately 25,000 square feet.
-The library shares a building with Center Place Fine Arts and Civic Association, however, both organizations remain autonomous in operation.
+It opened at its current location on March 10, 1991, and the building is about 25,000 square feet.
+The library shares a building with Center Place Fine Arts and Civic Association, but both organizations remain autonomous in operation.

-Planning and land acquisition for a new Brandon library is underway.
-The existing site is constrained and offers limited options for building expansions to both the library and to on-site parking, which is currently inadequate for the number of customers who visit the facility.
-As a result, the Board of County Commissioners approved funding for the acquisition of a new site to relocate and expand the facility.
-The project will be funded with ad valorem tax proceeds from the Special Library Taxing District and a Public Library Construction Grant through the Florida Department of State.

 Education

-Brandon's public schools are operated by the Hillsborough County Public School system.
+Brandon's public schools are operated by the Hillsborough County Public Schools system.